tanbryan/ai-mv-generator/README.md

 Bryan Agents is an advanced multi-agent system designed for generating music videos based on lyrics.
 This project analyzes the lyrics and creates story-like images to generate an image-to-image music video.
 The system leverages the OpenAI API, specifically the GPT-4o model for text processing and the DALL-E 3 model for image generation, to provide an end-to-end solution for video content creation.

-**Important:** This project only creates a background music video with no audio output.
-To create the best MV with audio and scrolling subtitles, please clone https://github.com/tanbryan/scrolling-lyrics-generator this repo and follow the guidelines from there after this MV video is created.

 ## Features

 - **Lyric Analyze Agent**: Analyzes lyrics and groups them for further processing.